Greylisting - fight Spam with Postgrey and Postfix on Debian and Ubuntu

 Ever heard of greylisting?

-Apart from the obvious benefit of reducing the ammount of spam in your inbox it will give your virus scanner and SpamAssassing less work to do.
-Both spam filtering and virus scanning is a CPU intesive business and stopping spam in the door will potentially save you money due to reduced hardware requirements.
+Apart from the obvious benefit of reducing the amount of spam in your inbox, it will give your virus scanner and SpamAssassing less work to do.
+Both spam filtering and virus scanning is a CPU intensive business and stopping spam in the door will potentially save you money due to reduced hardware requirements.

 There are several implementations of greylisting and it can be done with most any server.
-I will show you how to do it on a Debian Sarge with Postfix running as MTA with Postgrey.
+I will show you how to do it on a Debian with Postfix running as MTA with Postgrey.
+The steps from this guide will work for all Debian versions from Debian 3.1 (sarge) to 8 (jessie).

 I assume you have a working Postfix installation.